AmitBenAmi/ProvisionAWS/README.md

 In this case, N is the number of web servers you want to provision

+At the end of the running, the DNS will be printed.

 You can run the following command for help:

 <code>python aws/main.py -h</code>

+### Notice
+It takes about 3 minutes to fully provision.
+Please wait until you see the DNS.

 # Sanity Checks
 There are few checks: